A chronology of key events:

 2012 May - Sudan pledges to pull its troops out of the border region of Abyei, which is also claimed by South Sudan, as bilateral peace talks resume.

-2012 June - Week-long protests in Khartoum at austerity measures spread from students to general public and turn into clashes with police.
-The government cut fuel and other subsidies because of the drop in oil revenues after the independence of South Sudan.
+2012 June - Protests in Khartoum against austerity measures after government cuts fuel and other subsidies in response to the drop in oil revenue after the independence of South Sudan.